-VII.
+VIII.
 CONCLUSION

-The reciprocal power theorems for multiports provide fundamental equalities between the extrema of the transducer power gain in CA and CB, and between the extrema of the insertion power gain in CA and CB when the stated conditions are met.
-These theorems use a broad definition of reciprocity, which does not assume that the multiport is made of lumped circuit elements.
-These theorems are applicable to many passive and reciprocal LTI MIMO systems in which bidirectional signaling or power transfer takes place.
-Such a system may for instance be: a subcircuit of the front-end of a MIMO radio transceiver, a parallel multichannel electrical link (interconnect), or a system comprising two antenna arrays used to create a MIMO channel.
+The reciprocal theorems presented in this article are partially applicable to any passive LTI DUS.
+They are fully applicable and relevant to a passive and reciprocal DUS in which bidirectional signaling or power transfer takes place, such as a subcircuit of the front-end of a MIMO radio transceiver like the one studied in Section VII, a parallel multichannel electrical link (interconnect), or a system comprising two antenna arrays used to create a MIMO channel.

-The reciprocal power theorem on the transducer power gain (Theorem 4) is far more general than the reciprocal power theorem on the insertion power gain (Theorem 6).
+The reciprocal theorems provide fundamental equalities between the extrema of the transducer power gain in CA and CB, and between the extrema of the insertion power gain in CA and CB when the stated conditions are met.
+These theorems use a broad definition of reciprocity, which does not assume that a reciprocal device is made of lumped circuit elements.
+The reciprocal theorem on the transducer power gain (Theorem 4) is far more general than the reciprocal theorem on the insertion power gain (Theorem 6).
 It is therefore interesting to look at the differences in the proofs, which cause this important difference.

-To establish the reciprocal power theorems, we have used a suitable parallel-augmented multiport of the original multiport, for which the impedance matrix exists and leads to simple formulas for the transducer power gain and the insertion power gain in CA and CB.
-However, we could also have used a series-augmented multiport defined with the same added multiport, for which the admittance matrix exists and also leads to simple formulas for the transducer power gain and the insertion power gain in CA and CB.
+To establish the reciprocal theorems, we have used a suitable parallel-augmented multiport of the DUS, for which the impedance matrix exists and leads to simple formulas for the transducer power gain and the insertion power gain in CA and CB.
+However, using the same added multiport, we could also have used a series-augmented multiport, for which the admittance matrix exists and also leads to simple formulas for the transducer power gain and the insertion power gain in CA and CB.